-I entered the world of design fiction from speculative and critical design (Auger, 2013; Dunne & Ruby, 2013) and from a writing practice within feminist technoscience that caringly works with speculative feminism and technology (Haran & King, 2013; Haraway, 2013; Lindström & Ståhl,

-(2016); Neimanis, Hayes & Åsberg, 2015).
-It is often used as an approach, or a technique, for creating exploratory and discursive spaces between the actual and the possible (Morrison & Chisin, 2017; Franke, 2010; Stengler 2009).
-Sterling describes "the deliberate use of diegetic prototypes to suspend disbelief about change" (Sterling, 2012).
+I entered the world of design fiction from speculative and critical design (Auger, 2013; Dunne & Raby, 2013) and from a writing practice within feminist technoscience that works with speculative feminism (Haran & King, 2013; Haraway, 2013; Lindström & Ståhl, 2016; Neimanis, Hayes & Åsberg, 2015).
+Design fiction is often used as an approach, or a technique, for creating exploratory and discursive spaces between the actual and the possible (Franke, 2010; Morrison & Chisin, 2017).
+Sterling describes design fiction as "the deliberate use of diegetic prototypes to suspend disbelief about change" (Sterling, 2012).
 Lindley and Coulton (2015, p.
-210) unpack Sterling's definition through the following criteria, "(1) something that creates a story world, (2) has something being prototyped within that story world (3) does so in order to create a discursive space."
+210) unpack Sterling's definition through the following criteria, "(1) something that creates a story world, (2) has something being prototyped within that story world, and (3) does so in order to create a discursive space."
 However, what this 'something' can be is far from easily defined.
 There have been many attempts to pin down a definition of this 'something', be it an artifact, prototype, poetry, system or world, but it lives on as an intricate, ambiguous device.
-Gonzatto et al. (2013) note that design fictions are not just innocent creative plays, they are always created with the intent of (re-)acting with present structures.
-Gonzatto et al (2013: 43) suggest that design fictions can have "both naïve and critical interpretations".
-Design fictions become naïve when they are exclusive, deterministic and disregard stakeholders without power.
-Yet, when the design fiction projects are inclusive and openended and a multitude of perspectives and values are considered it becomes critical-affirmative.
+Gonzatto and colleagues (2013) note that design fictions are not just innocent creative plays, they are always created with the intent of (re-)acting with present structures.
+Design fictions can have "both naïve and critical interpretations" (Gonzatto et al., 2013, p.
+43).
+They become naïve when they are exclusive, deterministic and disregard stakeholders without power.
+Yet, when the design fiction projects are inclusive and open-ended and a multitude of perspectives and values are considered, it becomes critical-affirmative.